Android-for-Python/gestures4kivy/README.md

 This is required at the top of the app's main.py to disable a Kivy feature:
 ```
+if platform not in ['android', 'ios]:
     Config.set('input', 'mouse', 'mouse, disable_multitouch')
 ```

 ## Behavior

 The class `CommonGestures` detects the common gestures for `scale`, `move`, `swipe`, `long press move`, `long press`, `tap`, and `double tap`.
 A `long press move` is initiated with a `long press`.
 On the desktop the class also detects `mouse wheel` and the touchpad equivalent `two finger move`.

-Designed for use on Android, the gestures can be used on any Kivy supported platform and input device.
-To be clear these are Android style gestures that are available across platforms and input devices.
+Originally designed for use on Android, the gestures can be used on any Kivy supported platform and input device.

 In addition, for platforms with a mouse scroll wheel the usual conventions are detected: `scroll wheel` can be used for vertical scroll, `shift-scroll wheel` can be used for horizontal scroll, and `ctrl-scroll wheel` can be used for zoom.
 Also on touch pads, vertical or horizontal two finger movement emulates a mouse scroll wheel.
 In addition a mouse right click, or pad two finger tap is detected.